 Muriatic acid is also referred to as pH minus, pH-decreaser or pH reducer.
 It does an excellent job in keeping your pool’s pH well-balanced.
 To determine if it has high pH, you need to check for a few things.
 Generally, when pH is too high, the pool becomes alkaline as well.
 If pool has high alkalinity, it will appear too cloudy.
-That is the first visual sign of pH of pool.
+That is the first visual sign of pH of the pool.
 You may also notice a subsequent decrease in efficiency of chlorine.
 This is followed by the gradual discoloration of pool walls.
 All these factors lead to further damages to pool’s surface and costly equipment.
 The pool having high pH is unhealthy for regular swimmers as well and can cause eye and skin irritations.

-This is where the need of lowering pH level in a pool arises.
+This is where the need for lowering pH level in a pool arises.
 Muriatic acid does an excellent job in keeping the pH level down.
 It works real quickly and can lower pH in a swimming pool within no time.
-Muriatic acid makes for a great chemistry with your swimming pool.
+Muriatic acid makes for great chemistry with your swimming pool.
 Apart from making the pool mild, it is also a popular cleaning agent.
 There are two most common types of pool acids – Liquid Hydrochloric acid and Dry Acid.

-Most of the pool owners use muriatic acid for pools because of its high efficiency.
+Most of the pool owners use muriatic acid for pools because of their high efficiency.
 Apart from this, sodium bisulfate or Dry acid is also a great alternative.
 That depends entirely on you which one you wish to use as both of them will bring the exact results.
 Still, you need to take some precautions and follow the necessary steps before you use either one of them.

 Let us understand the step-by-step process of lowering pH level in a swimming pool using muriatic acid and make your pool free of high pH and alkalinity.